NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2b_aop_sdr_viz_functions.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee/2b_sdr_viz_functions/srer_screenshot.png" alt="SRER viz function screenshot"></a>
 </figure>

+You can see that the print statements are showing up in the console, displaying the systemID and fileName.
+The fileName is applied to the name of the layers in the Map window.

-You could alter this function to include the visualization paramters, to subset by other bands, or to work for a different image collection.
+You could alter this function to include the visualization paramters, to subset by other bands, or modify it to work for a different image collection.
 We encourage you to do this on your own!